Mayurg6832/File-Organiser/README.md

 # File-Organiser
-A python file that organize files and move them into their respected folders
+A python file that organize files and move them into their respected folder

+# DON'T RENAME THE mail.py FILE